Loading... Please wait...

 Recommended for all ages

-6. Gives me goosebumps
+12. Gives me goosebumps 5 Star Review

-Posted by Param Singh on 11th Apr 2012
+Posted by on 11th Apr 2012

 Gives me goosebumps everytime I read it and lifts my spirit.
 Great work!! thanks for this seva. please publish these books in other languages.

-Posted by Unknown on 21st Feb 2012
+Posted by on 21st Feb 2012

 Absolutely amazing work done.
 It is a great tool for teaching children about our history, and it helps them visualize and understand the stories better.

-Posted by Raman Kahlon on 22nd Jan 2012
+Posted by on 22nd Jan 2012

 Outstanding storytelling with amazing grpahics.
 The best one from the author yet.
 Our family is looking forward to the next release :)

-Posted by Anureet Mander (New Jersey) on 11th Jan 2012
+Posted by on 11th Jan 2012

 This is the third graphic novel from Sikh comics. great fun to read.
 Like the first two it is hard to put down this one once you start reading.
 I am now waiting forthe next one.

-10. I feel proud to read this
+16. I feel proud to read this 5 Star Review

-Posted by Jaswinder Singh Nagi on 7th Jan 2012
+Posted by on 7th Jan 2012

 This comic is truly a mark of respect for those who laid down their lives and didn't turn back on their duties.
 The whole book doesn't let you distract at any step.
 Very well narrated and graphics were really good.
 It was like making movie with 21 heroes in just 40 pages.
 All was done in very professional manner.
 I congratulate whole team of Mr. Daljeet Singh Sidhu and Mr. Amarjit Virdi for this great uprala.
 A must read for young children and even adults to learn about our glorious past.